-As founding partner of Carlo Ratti Associati design practice in Turin, Italy and director of the MIT SENSEable City Lab, he makes dazzling interactive environments from the information we create by pulling from passive data sets – like the calls we make and the garbage we throw away – to create surprising visualisations of city life.
+As more and more sensors, electronics and data radically transform the way we understand cities, Carlo Ratti makes dazzling interactive environments from the information we create – like our phone calls and the garbage we throw out – to create surprising visualisations of city life.

 My ideal city would be a collage.
 It would be made up of the climate of Naples, the architecture of Milan, the startup scene of Berlin, the romanticism of Paris and the nightlife of Barcelona.
 French writer Georges Perec described his ideal home as having many rooms.
 Each of them faced a different area of Paris.